 Hugh has also constructed a Studio ‘E’ one-valver according to the leaflet - compare his set with my new rebuild!
 All Hugh's sets are well researched, beautifully made, and are a splendid contribution to this site.

-Sets by other builders - A one-valver built by a radio construction newbie who was thrilled at the result, and a splendid shortwave two-valver, two more one-valvers, a simple transistor set, and two silicon-chip-based receivers.
+Sets by other builders - A one-valver built by a radio construction newbie who was thrilled at the result, a splendid shortwave two-valver, two more one-valvers, a simple transistor set, and two silicon-chip-based receivers.

 That's thirteen sets (plus a memory of one) at the last count.
 I look forward to receiving details and pictures of YOUR Davey set!

 CONSTRUCTION RESOURCES - Details of two home-made coils to use in place of the all-too-scarce commercial types.
 One of these is published here as a download (from Boy's Own Paper material) for a versatile Davey two-band design - please read the copyright and usage notes on that page, and the copyright notice on this page.

 A list of suppliers for other components, and other sources of useful information.

 NEWS AND LINKS > - Latest news, links to other sites of interest, and:-

 News Archive - News items more than one year old.